joelcarlson/joelcarlson.github.io/_posts/2014-12-12-CT-Simulation.md

 <img src="http://i.imgur.com/Tlf4Owj.png" title="Convolution" />

-From this we can see that the "baseline" value has been converted to be approximately 0.5, which corresponds to grey in the final image.
+From this we can see that the "baseline" value has been converted to be approximately 0.5, which is gray rather than the previous white.
 Also of note is the emphasis and subsequent de-emphasis of the "edges" in the tally values.

 The image reconstructed with this convolution kernel looks like this: